Correlations constrained by composite measurements: Discussion

 \section{Discussion}

 In this paper we have shown that postulating within a theory the existence of particular bipartite measurements has a surprisingly rich set of consequences for the structure of the theory itself.
 Indeed, we showed that this leads to an infinite hierarchy of constraints on the possible bipartite states.
 These conditions translate analogously into constraints on the statistical correlations allowed by the theory.
-In other words, the maximum violation of any Bell inequality by the correlations featured by the theory will be subjected to an infinite hierarchy of constraints.
+In other words, the maximum violation of any Bell inequality by the correlations among fiducial measurements featured by the theory will be subjected to an infinite hierarchy of constraints.

 We further explored the consequences of this rich structure for the particular case where there exists a bipartite measurement that can read out the parity of local fiducial measurements.
-For the case of tomographically local GPTs, we found that these constraints on the structure of bipartite sates are enough to recover Tsirelson's bound for various inequalities in the CHSH scenario. {In addition, we also showed that non-tomographically local GPTs may still reach the maximum algebraic violation of such inequalities (i.e., go beyond Tsirelson's bound) when only the first levels of the hierarchy of constraints are considered.} We also noticed that, for inequalities where the maximum quantum violation is not achieved by measuring complementary observables, our technique may also yield values below Tsirelson's bound.
+For the case of tomographically-local GPTs, we found that these constraints on the structure of bipartite sates are enough to recover (up to numerical precision) Tsirelson's bound for various inequalities in the CHSH scenario. {In addition, we also showed that non-tomographically local GPTs may still reach the maximum algebraic violation of such inequalities (i.e., go beyond Tsirelson's bound) when only the first levels of the hierarchy of constraints are considered.} We also noticed that, for inequalities where the maximum quantum violation is not achieved by measuring complementary observables, our technique may also yield values below Tsirelson's bound.

-{Our numerical results led us to formulate a conjecture on the constraints that the existence of a Parity Reading Measurement may yield for tomographically local GPTs: we conjecture that, for Bell inequalities whose maximum quantum violation is achieved with maximally complementary observables, their value will always be upper bounded by Tsirelson's bound.
-In other words, if we optimise the maximum violation of such an inequality over all tomographically local GPTs that admit a (partial) PRM, Quantum Theory is the one that will give the solution. }
+Our initial numerical results led us to formulate a conjecture on the constraints that the existence of a Parity Reading Measurement may yield for tomographically local GPTs: \begin{conj} {\it Under {the assumption of local tomography,} the local observables that are {\bf parity-readable} satisfy Tsirelson's bound, i.e., they cannot violate Bell inequalities better than quantum mechanics does (with arbitrary measurements).} \end{conj} It is worth mentioning that, after formulating the conjecture, we ran further numerics in other scenarios (all presented in this manuscript) which did not disprove the conjecture.